-I have wanted to explore since I came across a description of a visit on Abandoned Berlin, an invaluable resource for anyone thinking of visiting some of Berlin’s less obvious places of interest.
-So when Digital Cosmonaut got in touch after reading my Hitler’s Folly – Schwerbelastungskörper post to see if I would be interested in going to some of the sites on Abandoned Berlin I jumped at the chance.
+I have wanted to explore it since I came across a description of a visit on Abandoned Berlin, an invaluable resource for anyone thinking of visiting some of Berlin’s less obvious places of interest.
+So when Digital Cosmonaut got in touch after reading my Hitler’s Folly – Schwerbelastungskörper post to see if I would be interested in going to some of Berlin’s abandoned sites for some urbex experiences, I jumped at the chance.
 If these sneak peek photos are anything to go by I can’t wait to see his post. ***Update: the full post is now up and the photos are just as good as I expected, check them out here.***

 We arranged to meet at Alexanderplatz and after hopping on a train and a bus we arrived at Krampnitz.